 Cancer risk from CT Paucis verbis card, from the wonderful Academic Life in EM

 3. Guidelines say CT is not always needed

-National (UK) guidelines on meningitis (community acquired meningitis in the immunocompetent host) available from meningitis.org.
-This PDF poster clearly outlines limitations of head CT, and includes this box:
+National (UK) guidelines on meningitis (community acquired meningitis in the immunocompetent host) available from meningitis.org. , including this box: